projen/projen/docs/escape-hatches.md

 # Escape hatches

-It's possible projen doesn't have the right high-level or low=level APIs that you need for managing your project configuration.
+It's possible projen doesn't have the right high-level or low-level APIs that you need for managing your project configuration.
 If you think there's an API that would be useful, first consider checking on GitHub to see if anyone else has the same problem, or consider opening an issue!
-But in the meantime, there are ways you can bypass projen's to add special configuration code.
+But in the meantime, there are ways you can bypass projen's regular APIs to add special configuration code.

 ## Overrides